 “Building on its success in delivering traditional skills training as a key part of archaeology and built heritage conservation projects, PKHT will deliver a range of traditional skills training projects to encourage young people to consider careers in or related to traditional skills and/or to develop the skills of people currently working in relevant and related sectors.”

 Our projects are designed for a wide variety of audiences, ranging from school pupils to community payback workgroups.
-For more information, please contact our Skills Training and Outreach Officer.
+For more information, please contact our Milling and Skills Training Officer.